Mookie Betts Player Props: Dodgers vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 9.3 K/9, the sixth-best in MLB.
+- The 9.4 strikeouts per nine innings compiled by the White Sox pitching staff ranks sixth in MLB.

-- The White Sox have the 24th-ranked team ERA across all MLB pitching staffs (4.60).
+- The White Sox have a 4.59 team ERA that ranks 24th among all league pitching staffs.

-- White Sox pitchers combine to allow 94 total home runs at a rate of 1.4 per game (second-most in the league).
+- White Sox pitchers combine to give up the second-most home runs in baseball (96 total, 1.4 per game).

-- In his most recent time out on Thursday, the righty went five innings against the New York Yankees, allowing five earned runs while surrendering eight hits.
+- The right-hander's last time out came on Thursday against the New York Yankees, when he threw 5 2/3 innings, surrendering three earned runs while giving up six hits.

+- The 32-year-old has an ERA of 4.19, with 7.4 strikeouts per nine innings, in 11 games this season.
+Opposing hitters have a .249 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.